jgarber623/sixtwothree.org/src/posts/_posts/2015-05-05-speaking-at-css-summit-in-july.md

 My hope is that attendees will walk away with a better conceptual understanding of progressive enhancement and practical ways in which they can apply that understanding to their design and development process.
 It's an amazing time for Web designers and I'm looking forward to sharing with the CSS Summit crowd the lessons I've learned designing and building [future-friendly](http://futurefriendlyweb.com/) Web things.

-If you're interested in attending [CSS Summit](http://csssummit.com/), you can save 20% off the ticket price with discount code `JASON`.
+If you're interested in attending [CSS Summit](http://csssummit.com/), you can save 20% off the ticket price with discount code "JASON."
 Christopher and the rest of the Environments for Humans crew have put together an amazing lineup and it's a privilege to be in the leadoff spot on Tuesday, July 7th.
 I hope to see you there!